Avoir Du Front Tout Le Tour De La Tête

 The key difference lies in the intent and the impact of the behavior.
 A confident person acts with integrity and respect for others.
 They are willing to listen to feedback, admit their mistakes, and learn from their experiences.
 A brazen person, on the other hand, is primarily concerned with their own self-interest.
 They are unwilling to compromise, quick to blame others, and resistant to criticism.

 The line between confidence and brazenness can sometimes be blurry, especially in situations where assertiveness is required.
-However, by focusing on the intent and the impact of the behavior, we can usually distinguish between healthy self-assurance and outright audacity.
+That said, by focusing on the intent and the impact of the behavior, we can usually distinguish between healthy self-assurance and outright audacity.

 FAQ: Avoir du Front Tout le Tour de la Tête